-school disciplinary action and/or appropriate civil and/or criminal legal action may be taken.
+ate civil and/or criminal legal action may

 Student's Signature

 DIAN CONSENT

-cy.
+icy.
 I understand that some materials on accept the responsibility for providing use both inside and outside of school-nt to follow when selecting, sharing, or using the Internet, I realize that students controversial or offensive even though desirable content areas.
-SHA has my ny child.
-I understand that my child may s described in the Acceptable Use Policy
+SHA has my my child.
+I understand that my child may be described in the Acceptable Use Policy

 Date

-ו ו
+i .